dhrubo55/personal-blog/content/posts/day94.md

 ## The End?
 Or Just the Beginning?

 Why does classloading take so long?
 What if we cached it?
 Why are we creating 300 beans at startup?
 What if we waited?
 Why are we running on the JVM at all?
 What if we compiled ahead-of-time?

 Every "what if" openes a new door.

 Your Java app doesn't have to start slow.
 The tools are there.
 The techniques work.
-You just need to use them.
+You just need to start your exloration.